 The Food Innovation Center at Rutgers University guides clients in starting and growing successful businesses.
 We work with early stage entrepreneurs as well as established companies seeking to expand their product lines or venture into new categories or markets.
-Innovate services are customized by client needs, which can include concept ideation, effective business strategies, product development, sensory evaluation, and food safety and regulatory services.
+Innovate services are customized by client needs, which can include concept ideation, effective business strategies, product development, preference evaluation, and food safety and regulatory services.

 The Food Innovation Center at Rutgers University provides customized fee-based services to our clients under a Business and Technical Mentoring Agreement that ensures there is a good fit between client needs and FIC capabilities.